richtastic/ff/src/3DR/wiki/app.md

 						...
 			- ...
 	- RECALCULATE METRICS FROM P2D/P3D
-		- each view re-estimate: F & F error, match score
+		- each view re-estimate: F, F error, match score
 		- determine P3D exact position from each view-pair P2D's putative guess based on reprojection error rates
 		- each view re-estimate: R error
-		-
 	- DROPPING BAD
 		- for each view
 			- for each p2d
-				- drop if way outside median scores: f, r, m
+				- drop if way outside (all/any) view's median scores: f, r, m - FOR VIEW GROUPS [compare the point's ferror to the view's ferror] [removes 'singles' with high error]
 		- for each p3d
-			- drop if way outside median scores: f, r, m
+			- drop if way outside (any/all) median scores: f, r, m  - FOR P3D GROUPING [compare the point's reprojection RMS error (over all)] [removes 'groupings' with high error]
 		- r check
 		- f check
+	- REFRESH FAILS
 		- if a pair has fewer than ~10 points for F, then transform should be reset to 0 / nil / invalid
+		- for each p3D
+			- if any failed R or F error has changed [~ half of failed's recorded value] => reset to null to allow new reprojection attempt
+		- for each view:
+			- for each P2D-Fail
+				- if any F error has changed [~ half of failed's recorded value] => remove from view point space [to allow new neighbor attempt]